ansys/pyansys-dev-guide/doc/source/content_writing/index.rst

   formatting rules to follow so that your content contributions are rendered correctly.

-- :ref:`py_files_writers`: Explains how docstrings in Python (PY) files provide descriptions for the Python objects that are used to interact with the library.
+- :ref:`py_files_writers`: Explains how docstrings in Python (PY) files provide descriptions for the Python objects that are used to interact with a PyAnsys library.
 This section also explains how PY files are set up and summarizes the formatting rules for docstrings, code comments, and message strings.

-- :ref:`examples_writers`: Explains the Sphinx extensions that PyAnsys developers are using to generate the examples in the "Examples" section of their PyAnsys documentation and how to format the source files so that the content renders correctly.
+- :ref:`examples_writers`: Explains the Sphinx extensions that PyAnsys developers are using to generate the examples in the "Examples" section of their PyAnsys documentation and how to format the source files so that the content in the renders correctly.

 - :ref:`content_how_tos`: Explains how to perform tasks associated with contributing to PyAnsys documentation, including how to review and create GitHub PRs (pull requests).